kanewilliams/ZoomCamp-HW/LLM/Section 3/Section3.md

 ## Homework 3 ([Link]([https://courses.datatalks.club/llm-zoomcamp-2024/homework/hw3)))

+VIEW CODE FOR FILE IN: [evaluate-vector.ipynb](evaluate-vector.ipynb)

 ## Homework: Vector Search

-In this homework, we'll experiemnt with vector with and without Elasticsearch
+In this homework, we'll experiment with vector with and without Elasticsearch

 > It's possible that your answers won't match exactly.
 If it's the case, select the closest one.